andy-schulz/thekla4j/docs/features/web/http/http_options.md

   .formParameter("key", formParameterValue);
 ```

-If the Option is NONE, the form parameter will not be added to the request.
+If the parameterValue is Option.none(), the form parameter will not be added to the request.

 ## Setting the Port